But don’t panic!

-Or simply deny him the opportunity to indulge in the naughty behavior in the first place.
-This is often the best approach to take with common puppy behaviors
+Another good solution is simply to deny him the opportunity to indulge in the naughty behavior in the first place.
+This is often the best approach to take with common puppy problems.

 For example, if you don’t want your puppy to chew the corners of your best rugs and cushions, put a baby gate across the living room door so he cannot go in there unsupervised

 A puppy play pen is another option for large open plan houses.